therealdyrone17/blueUI/blueUI_README.md

 this UI is focused around raid healing in the retail version of WoW. it could be described as minimalistic with an emphasis on displaying all relevant and actionable information a healer would want at their disposal at a given time. if you want any more information on this UI, be sure to message me on discord: towersconnor(blue)#0117

-this repo will be organized leveraging
+this repo will be organized leveraging _branches,_ where different addon types will be in different buckets. for example, there will be a branch for WeakAuras, a branch for things like elvUI, grid2, etc. and so on.